 I was sent a pre-production version of the Fujifilm 18-135mm lens.
 Fujifilm’s first weather sealed lens is genuinely something very special.
 A massive focal length range makes it ideal for literally anything and the fact it is weather sealed means it is perfect out on winter hikes (or everyday shooting in Northern Ireland).
 The technology behind the zoom lens is remarkable you can read more about it in the review.

 I captured this image at a Duke Special event in February.
 I had to deal with the worst deluge of red light I have ever seen at a gig.
 The result was the creation of a lightroom preset that attempts to neutralise the red light and replace the skin tones.
-You can download the free red light concert photography Lightroom preset here.
+See the Lightroom Preset Section.

 The Road to the Mournes